CalvinChan1/TicTacToe/README.md

 This is where we enforce what ends up in the "enriched"/good vs "bad" kinesis stream, everything must be followed or it ends up in the bad stream.

-Eg: "event_type" has its type enforced, and what regex it follows (alphanumeric and underscores only, no uppercase or cap).
+E.g.: `event_type` has its type enforced, and what regex it follows (alphanumeric and underscores only, no uppercase or cap).

-Within the data above, we saw there were two fields, "event_type" and "event_name", which are required and must be included in the data.
-Anything else is optional (like "event_timestamp").
+Within the data above, we saw there were two fields, `event_type` and `event_name`, which are required and must be included in the data.
+Anything else is optional (like `event_timestamp`).

-"self" is what determines what your schema url within your data will be, eg: "iglu:com.fivestars.iglu/event_base/jsonschema/1-0-0".
+`self` is what determines what your schema url within your data will be.
+E.g.: `iglu:com.fivestars.iglu/event_base/jsonschema/1-0-0`.

 This covers the majority of what how you'd use Iglu schemas.
 Check the docs for more details.